AdobeDocs/dynamic-media-classic.en/help/using/publishing-files.md

       On the Global Navigation Bar, go to **[!UICONTROL File]** > **[!UICONTROL Publish]**.

-    * In the Grid View, List View, or Details View, select the gray, round icon with a slash through it, to the left of the asset’s name.
+    * In the Grid View, List View, or Details View, select the gray, round icon with a slash through it, to the left of the asset's name.

 ## Manually unpublish assets {#manually-unpublishing-assets}

 You can unpublish individual assets manually.
-When you unpublish sets, such as a Swatch Set or an eCatalog, the set (or “parent”) itself goes into an unpublished state.
-However, the members (or “children”) within that set are not affected; instead, they each retain their existing published or unpublished state.
+When you unpublish sets, such as a Swatch Set or an eCatalog, the set (or "parent") itself goes into an unpublished state.
+However, the members (or "children") within that set are not affected; instead, they each retain their existing published or unpublished state.

-Published assets are indicated in the user interface by a round, green icon with a white check mark in the center (published state), to the left of the asset’s name.
+Published assets are indicated in the user interface by a round, green icon with a white check mark in the center (published state), to the left of the asset's name.
 After an asset is unpublished, the icon turns gray with a slash through it (unpublished state),

 **To manually unpublish assets:**